mdinu-hash/analytics_agent/solution_documentation/Technical Documentation.md

 - use active, direct language like "to get recent records, filter for account.account_status = 'Active'"
 - whenever you mention a column, specify in this format: table_name.column_name
 - add here filters and transformations for querying certain terms.
+- if the term is not defined at org level but is used in real life, we call it vague: add it here with definition being empty.

 #### Synonyms:
 - Add the synonym to the left and the key term (defined) in the right